hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Finished Guess et al. (2021)

 Those who set their desktop browser homepage to Huffington Post visited the Huffington Post website more.
-Those who set the homepage to Fox News increased their visits to Fox News website.
+Those who set the homepage to Fox News increased their visits to the Fox News website.
 Treatment had little impacts on participants' political opinions, but decreased participants' trust in mainstream media up to one year after the experiment.

 ## 2021-04-04